HasinaNjaratin/drupal-lando-boilerplate/README.md

 }
 ```

+Use _/patches_ directory to put patches files.

+## Xdebug

+This project has a php with an xdebug installed and activated, ready to use.

+To set it up with the IDE : [Lando + xdebug + phpstorm](https://docs.lando.dev/guides/lando-phpstorm.html#debugging-drush-commands)

-### Configuration split
+## Configuration split

-Use config_split module to manage configurations
+Use [config_split](https://www.drupal.org/project/config_split) module to manage configurations.

+There are three splits of configurations :
+- dev : related to developpement environnement (_/config/splits/dev_)
+- hors_prod : related to hors_prod environnement (_/config/splits/hors_prod_)
+- prod : related to prod environnement (_/config/splits/prod_)

 ```
 $config['config_split.config_split.dev']['status'] = TRUE;